 In the US, drivers generally follow the rules of the road, and assume that others will do the same.
 This is supported by the presence of other technologies that make driving more predictable, like stoplights at intersections, and sidewalks which keep pedestrians out of the road.
 All of this reduces the cognitive load of driving in the US.
 The roads are designed to help people drive safely, and you can generally assume that other cars will be where you expect them to be on the road.
 Conversely, this also means that it’s easy to be a distracted driver, and it’s more difficult to react quickly when something unexpected does occur.

 In Nairobi, drivers are less likely to follow the rules of the road — but they do seem to pay closer attention to the movement of traffic around them, and assume that others will do so as well.
 It’s a useful response in a city whose roads are full of pedestrians and the occasional herd of cattle, where traffic rules are sporadically enforced, and where many major intersections only recently got stoplights.
 The best way to safely navigate all of this is to constantly assess what other people on the road are doing, and plan one’s own reactions accordingly.
 This skill is particularly likely to be put to use at matatu stages, where it’s common to have an enormous bus pull out in front of you at speed with no signal, in the apparent belief that you’ll definitely notice where they’re going in time to give way to them.
-Given the risk in traffic moves like these, I’ve really expected to see many more accidents than I have done during my commute, and it seems to me that an increased level of attention is substituting to some degree for other traffic safety procedures.

 To be clear, attention to traffic flows isn’t at all a sufficient substitute for traffic enforcement and improved urban planning.
 Kenya has one of the highest rates of traffic deaths in the world, and pedestrians are especially at risk, since many people in cities like Nairobi still get around on foot, and there’s very little pedestrian infrastructure in most neighborhoods.
 The government often prioritizes the construction of new roads over meeting other needs of urban citizens.
 The attention orientation is not an optimal solution, but a second-best response to a number of other policy failures.